hobson/pycon2015-nlp-tutorial/docs/slides/slides.md

 ---
-title: What is natural language
+title: What is "natural language"

-* a system of utterances invented by humans "spontaneously" over millions of years.
+* System of symbols and utterances developed by humans over millions of years.
-* unstructured text is a generalization of natural language text and the terms are often used interchangeably
+* Unstructured text is a generalization of natural language text and the terms are often used interchangeably
-* natural language is often embedded in structure text (formal languages), like HTML, XML, YAML, SQL, and of course Python as the content of variables, elements, or strings
+* Natural language is often embedded in structured text (formal languages)
-* Examples (why NLP is challenging):
+* XML, YAML, SQL, and of course **Python**
+* variables, elements, names, strings, files, streams
+* Example semi-structured, semi-formal language challenges:
+* Parse HTML tag contents
-* HTML tag contents, e.g. the "PyCon 2015..." in <title>PyCon 2015 in Montréal | April 8th – April 16th</title>
+* When is PyCon?  "<title>PyCon 2015 in Montréal | April 8th – April 16th</title>""
-* A textbook, encyclopedia or Wikipedia articles with headings, page numbers, footnotes, etc
-* A social network feed (twitter, facebook, ), e.g. "Brushed my teeth today"
-* A legal contract, license agreement (EULA), annual report, patent "By checking this box you sign away your rights to sue us."

 ---
-title: What is natural language (cont.)
+title: What is "natural language" (cont.)

+* Parse a textbook or Wikipedia article with headings, page numbers, footnotes, etc
+* social network feed (twitter, facebook, ), e.g. "Brushed my teeth today"
+* legal contract, license agreement, EULA, annual report, patent
+* "By checking this box you sign away your rights to sue us."
+* Scrape every other row in an HTML table (e.g. your Facebook page)
+* More challenging, less-standardized NLP
+* Notes to yourself
-* Notes to yourself: "Don't forget to take Plato for a walk"
+* "Don't forget to take Plato for a walk tomorrow"
+* Chat room or forum messages

+---
+title: What is "natural language" (cont.)

-* Chat room correspondence: "OMG dont be sucha troll!!!"
+* "OMG dont be sucha troll!!!"
+* Extract numbers and prices and their "units" of measure
-* Numbers and prices (e.g. "200 pythonistas", "$50K per year", "1 GB")
+* "200 pythonistas", "$50K per year", "1 GB"
 * Nonexamples
-* HTML and CSS tags
+* and CSS tags
 * python script (but some strings within it may be NL)
-* A CSV file (but some strings within the fields may be NL)
+* file (but some strings within the fields may be NL)
 * mathematical equations (but the integers and fractions within it can be processed as NL)
 * a database (but the names of the fields and tables may be processed as NL)